-The National Estuary Program was established in 1984 and provides assistance to estuaries of national significance which are threatened by pollution, development or overuse.
-The NEP provides federal assistance to develop a Comprehensive Conservation and Management Plan for designated estuaries.
+The National Estuary Program was established in 1984 and provides assistance to estuaries of national significance, which are threatened by pollution, development or overuse.
+The NEP provides federal assistance to develop a Comprehensive Conservation and Management Plan (CCMP) for designated estuaries.
 There are 28 estuaries located along the Atlantic, Pacific and Gulf of Mexico coastlines, as well as in Puerto Rico and the US Virgin Islands, that are developing or implementing CCMPs.
 Within the Interstate Environmental District, Long Island Sound and the New York-New Jersey Harbor Estuary have been receiving funding under this program since 1985 and 1988, respectively.
 The overall coordination for the Long Island Sound Study (LISS) is being done by the US EPA - Regions 1 and 2.
 The New York-New Jersey Harbor Estuary Program (HEP) is being coordinated by the US EPA - Region 2.

-During 2008, the Commission continued its active participation as a member of the

-Management Committees, implementation and planning teams, as well as various workgroups for the LISS and the HEP.
+During 2009, the Commission continued its active participation as a member of the Management Committees, implementation and planning teams, as well as various workgroups for the LISS and the HEP.
 Commission staff members have taken active roles in the preparation and dissemination of outreach materials intended for legislators and the public.
 IEC staff also attends the spring and fall meetings of the Association of National Estuary Programs (ANEP).
 The spring meetings in Washington, DC, give the NEPs access to the appropriate legislators.
 The fall meetings, which are hosted by different NEPs, give the opportunity to share successes and failures, as well as program management, and education/outreach.
-During November 2008, the NY-NJ HEP hosted the fall meeting; IEC staff assisted in planning stages and hands-on logistics.

 The Commission has been involved with these national programs since their inception.

 The Governors of New York and Connecticut and the Administrator of the US EPA signed the final CCMP for the LISS in September 1994.
-The Long Island Sound is bounded by Connecticut and Bronx and Westchester Counties, New York, on the north and by Long Island on the south.
-It is about 110 miles long ranging from the East River to the Race.
-In October 1996, the Governors of New York and Connecticut met to re-affirm their commitment to the actions set forth in the CCMP.
+The Long Island Sound is bounded by affirm their commitment to the actions set forth in the CCMP.
 The LISS 2003 Agreement more clearly defines desired outcomes of the CCMP actions in measurable, trackable terms, proposes a better link between monitoring/research and environmental indicators to established goals and results, promotes implementation, and addresses new issues.
 It affirms targets for nitrogen reduction and habitat restoration.
 The "vision" is to restore the health of the Sound by 2014, the 400th anniversary of Adrian Block's first exploration of the region.
 The Agreement focuses on hypoxia, pathogens, toxic substances, living resources and their habitats, open space and public access, watershed management, public education and community involvement and partnerships.
+US EPA conducts a review of each NEP every three years to assess program progress, evaluate effectiveness, and recommend areas of improvement.
+The LISS was one of the programs reviewed in 2009.
+On June 2, 2009, IEC hosted the Triennial Review Team from US EPA-HQ aboard the R/V Natale Colosi.
+An annotated water quality survey was conducted; water quality issues were discussed; and local and historical points of interest were shown to the team.
+Many of the team members were first visitors to the area.